 This is another collaboration platform where employees can have conversations, share links and upload files.
 The app is intuitive and easy to use.

-In addition to broadcasting news from management to employees, this app lets employees have two-way conversations as well.
+In addition to broadcasting news from management to employees, this company communication app lets employees have two-way conversations as well.

 This app is a bit like using Twitter - it is powered by hashtags that help to organize and categorize topics so they can be found later.